Rapid Probabilistic Interest Learning from Domain-Specific Pairwise Image Comparisons: Image interest estimation

 are specified by the mean function $m(\mathbf{x})$ and the covariance function $k(\mathbf{x},\mathbf{x'})$ of a real process $f(\mathbf{x})$,

-For the image interest application, the \textit{domain} $\mathbf{x}$ is over a set of image attributes or features associated with an image, while $f$ is the process that gives rise to image interest. $\mathbf{x}'$ denotes the features or attributes associated with captured image interest random variables $\mathbf{w} = [w_1 \dots w_N]$.
-The mean function $m(\mathbf{x})$ is assumed to be zero.
+For the image interest application, the domain $\mathbf{x}$ is over a set of image attributes or features associated with an image, while $f$ is the process that gives rise to image interest. $\mathbf{x}'$ denotes the features or attributes associated with captured image interest random variables $\mathbf{w} = [w_1 \dots w_N]$, where $N$ denotes the number of images.
+The mean function $m(\mathbf{x})$ is assumed to be zero in this work.

 Under this process, a likelihood for image interests, $\mathbf{w}$, can be formed,

 Using this likelihood in conjunction with a GP prior,